-Governance and Quality
+Governance and quality system standards

-GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process
+GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities.

-- a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities. - b) There is a document control system. - c) There are change control mechanisms for the implementation of new operational procedures. - d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff. - e) There is a system for managing complaints.
+b) There is a document control system.

+c) There are change control mechanisms for the implementation of new operational procedures.

+d) Matters relating to HTA-licensed activities are discussed at regular governance meetings, involving establishment staff.

+e) There is a system for managing complaints.